-Home / What We Offer / TMJ
+Home / Advanced, General, & Cosmetic Dentistry / TMJ

-What are the Symptoms and Causes of TMD/TMJ?
+What Are the Symptoms of TMD/TMJ?

 Symptoms can vary and include:

 - Pain around your ears